 Szczecin Film Festival is a film event, a forum for meetings and cooperation in the field of film, directly on the Polish-German borderland.
-The festival is organised by the Polish OFFicyna Association, located at 3-4 Lenartowicza Street in Szczecin (71-445), Poland.
-The festival program is carried out in partnership with a Polish-German network of organisers, and presented in Szczecin/Poland.
+The festival is organized by the Polish OFFicyna Association, located at 3-4 Lenartowicza Street in Szczecin (71-445), Poland.
+The festival program is carried out in partnership with a Polish-German network of organizers, and presented in Szczecin/Poland.

 The award for the best film, in the amount of 10 000 PLN, funded by the President of Szczecin.

 The award for the most moving film, in the amount of 10 000 PLN, funded by the Marshal of the West Pomeranian Voivodeship

 1. GENERAL INFORMATION